mark-orion/PyFSPro/README.md

 * Realtime Astronomical video processing for live presentations.
 * Software image intensifier (night vision).
 * Weak video signal detection and enhancement.
+More information and and a dataflow diagram can be found in the [PyFSPro Wiki](https://github.com/mark-orion/PyFSPro/wiki)

 ## Main features
 * Resizable ring buffer for image "stacking".
 * High accuracy processing core using floating point maths for image processing.
 * Input from Camera, Image sequence or Video file.
 * Output to Screen, Image sequence or Video file.
-* Pre- and Postprocessing chains for basic image enhancement functions.
+* Pre- and Postprocessing chains with basic image enhancement functions.
 * Vectorscope for the visualization of small changes in video stream.
 * Built-in pattern generator for Schlieren Videography.
 * Parameters can be set through command line options.
 * Most Parameters can be changed on the fly via keyboard shortcuts.
-* framestacker.py library can be re-used in other projects and only requires Numpy.
+* framestacker.py library can be re-used in other projects.
+It does not depend on OpenCV and only requires Numpy.

-## Image enhancement functions
+## Image enhancement and analysis functions
 * Image integration (rolling average)
 * Image difference to fixed reference (dark) frame or rolling average
+* Cumulative deviation of stacked images
 * Automatic or manual gain and offset
 * Histogram Equalization
 * Contrast Limited Adaptive Histogram Equalization (CLAHE)